Chapter 7 vs Chapter 13 Bankruptcy: Complete Guide to Choosing Your Debt Relief Solution

 Credit Impact | 10 years on report | 7 years on report |

-Chapter 7 works best for individuals with below-median income who pass the means test comfortably, primarily unsecured debt like credit cards and medical bills, few valuable non-exempt assets, and an immediate need for debt relief.
+Chapter 7 works for individuals with below-median income who pass the means test comfortably, primarily unsecured debt like credit cards and medical bills, few valuable non-exempt assets, and an immediate need for debt relief.
 It’s ideal if you cannot afford ongoing monthly payments and aren’t facing imminent foreclosure or repossession.

-Chapter 13 is optimal for debtors with regular, reliable income above the means test threshold who are facing foreclosure and want to save their home, need to catch up on vehicle payments, have significant non-exempt assets to protect, or have recent tax debt requiring a payment plan.
+Chapter 13 is for debtors with regular, reliable income above the means test threshold who are facing foreclosure and want to save their home, need to catch up on vehicle payments, have significant non-exempt assets to protect, or have recent tax debt requiring a payment plan.
 It’s also necessary if you failed the Chapter 7 means test or want to protect co-signers from creditor pursuit.

 Ask yourself these critical questions: Do you pass the Chapter 7 means test?
 Are you facing foreclosure or repossession?
 Do you have valuable non-exempt assets?
 Can you realistically afford monthly plan payments for 3-5 years?
 What’s your priority—speed or asset protection?
 These answers will guide you toward the right bankruptcy chapter for your situation.

 Approximately 400,000 consumer bankruptcies are filed annually in the United States, according to the Administrative Office of US Courts.
 Chapter 7 accounts for 65% of consumer filings, while Chapter 13 comprises 35%.
-Average unsecured debt discharged: Chapter 7 ($50,000-$75,000), Chapter 13 ($35,000-$60,000).
-Success rates differ dramatically—Chapter 7 maintains 99% discharge rates, while Chapter 13 completion hovers at 35-40%.
+Amounts addressed in bankruptcy vary by case.
+Outcomes depend on eligibility and court determinations.

 Median Chapter 7 filers earn $30,000-$40,000 annually, while Chapter 13 filers earn $45,000-$60,000.
 Primary debt causes include medical bills (67%), credit card debt (45%), and job loss (40%).
 Geographic variations impact chapter selection—states with generous homestead exemptions see higher Chapter 7 rates.
 Post-pandemic trends show stabilizing filing numbers with modest projected increases.